maliahavlicek/ms4_challenger/README.md

 Salsa Red is used for warnings.

 Azure blue was picked to represent textual links to aide older users by staying true to original html link coloration.
+Note in cases of contrast warning, the colors may have been slightly muted or brightened to overcome WCAG compliance issues due to dark and light backgrounds.

 ### Typography